unine-prog/administrativia/course-material/README.md

 The Jupyter notebooks require some Python modules that are not installed by default in Noto, like `yfinance` or `eurostatapiclient`.
 The recommendend way of installing third party modules in Python is to set up a virtual environment.
 This is the only way that will work in [Noto](https://noto.epfl.ch/).

-To setup a suitable `programming` environment and an associated `Programming` Jupyter kernel, you can simply clone this repository in [Noto](https://noto.epfl.ch/).
+To setup a suitable `programming` environment and an associated `Programming` Jupyter kernel, you can simply clone this repository in [Noto](https://noto.epfl.ch/) and run the <a href="https://noto.epfl.ch/hub/user-redirect/lab/tree/administrativia/course-material/Download%20Course%20Material.ipynb" target="_blank">Download Course Material</a> notebook.

-## Cloning the Repository
+### Cloning the Repository

 To clone the public repository, follow these steps: